-I think I’ve spent almost every lunch break at Home Depot for the past two months, walking the aisles, perusing the various wood planks, tongue and groove, ship-lap, cedar, so many choices!
+I think I’ve spent almost every lunch break at the store for the past two months, perusing the various wood planks, tongue and groove, ship-lap, cedar, so many choices!
 And I just struggled with spending $150-200 for this tiny bathroom wall.
 See how blah and boring this room has been for the past year?
 I honestly can’t believe I lived like this for a whole year!
-LOL, so dramatic.
+So dramatic.

-It really was a pretty simple project and only took about 4 hours.
-That being said, I haven’t 100% finished since I still need to rip the last board to cut 1 inch off the width, which requires a table saw or an extremely steady hand with a circular saw, neither of which I have.
-I also need to put a coat of poly over the boards.
+It really was a pretty simple project and only took about four hours.
+That being said, I haven’t 100% finished since I still need to rip the last board to cut one inch off the width, which requires a table saw or an extremely steady hand with a circular saw, neither of which I have.
+I also need to put a coat of poly on the boards.

 I started by measuring from the top.
 I made sure to measure before each cut as I quickly realized that my wall is not completely straight, lovely.
-It was closer to 58.5 inches at the top and 59 inches toward the middle and bottom.
+It was closer to 58.5 inches at the top and 59 inches at the middle and bottom.
 I used my chop saw to cut the length and then my palm sander with an 80 grit paper to really remove a lot of the roughness of the boards.
 Then I used a finer sandpaper to smooth them out.
 They are still semi rough but not enough to splinter and I really like the texture.
 My sweet husband gave me an awesome set-up the night before.
-I have this cool paint tent that I purchased on Amazon, here, and he set-up my saw, a sanding station and had all my boards set-up for me.
+I have this cool paint tent where he set-up my saw, a sanding station and had all my boards ready for me.

 Here it is about halfway complete.
 I had to remove my toilet paper holder and don’t really want to drill holes in my beautiful planks so I’m working on an idea for that.